npm package discovery and stats viewer.

 cannoli-latex-cleanup

-A cleanup utility for the LaTeX compile plugin.
+A manual cleanup utility for the LaTeX compile plugin.
 Scans your markdown source files for all tex compile code blocks, hashes them, and identifies orphaned SVG files in the output directory that are no longer referenced by any code block.

 Usage: